What does Martin mean?

 Martin is a very popular first name for males (#85 out of 1220, Top 7%) and also a very popular surname for both adults and children (#17 out of 150436, Top 1%).
 (2000 U.S. Census)

 Mart, Martell and Marty are the prominent alternative forms of Martin (#262 the previous year) ranked in the Top 1000.
-Usage of these boy names was at its peak during the years 1960-1969 (usage of 0.4268%) and is now significantly lower (usage 0.1845%, 56.8% less), with the versions Martin and Marty becoming less trendy.
-Below is a charted comparison of the usage of the boy name Martin and related names.
-(2014 Birth Statistics)
+Usage of these relations of Martin was more pronounced among parents during the years 1960-1969 (average #573) and is somewhat lower today (#815, 56.8% less), with the versions Martin and Marty becoming less trendy.